taocpp/PEGTL/doc/Installing-and-Using.md

 ## Disabling Exceptions

-The PEGTL is compatible with `-fno-exceptions`, however:
+The PEGTL is compatible with `-fno-exceptions`, however, when disabling exceptions:

 * The following rules are unavailable:
   * `raise<>`.